itmo-infocom/UNIX-Linux-online-course/texts/week07/034_disk_space.md

 ## Disk space

-Another important task with data in your file system is archiving and backing up.
-In case your file system is full, it's wise to look into your filesystems first to analyze disk usage.
+Another important thing for your filesystem is the availability of data space.
+In case your file system is full, it's wise to analyze disk usage.
 On many systems some graphical disk analysis program will run and you can detect problems visually.
 But we can also do this job using command line tools that can help you automate some of the admin tasks.

 The main tool for reporting file system disk space usage is the `df` utility:
 ```
 man df
 ```
-The most useful option is "-h, --human-readable" for human readable print sizes in kilobytes, megabytes, gigabytes.
+The most useful option is "-h, --human-readable" for human readable print sizes in kilobytes, megabytes, gigabytes, and so on.

 For a more accurate analysis, you can use the `du` utility to estimate the file space usage of directories and files:
 ```